In this section we look at the HM Revenue and Customs (HMRC) rules about pension savings. There are limits on:

 You can apply for Individual Protection 2016 if the value of your pension savings on 5 April 2016 was more than £1 million.
 You can’t apply if you have Primary Protection.

 Individual Protection 2016 gives a protected lifetime allowance equal to the value of your pension rights on 5 April 2016, up to a maximum of £1.25 million.
-You will have to pay tax on any pension savings in excess of your protected lifetime allowance.
+Before 6 April 2023, you had to pay tax on any pension savings in excess of your protected lifetime allowance.

 Fixed protection 2016